davidschlachter/dance-volunteering/README.md

 (An account is only required to volunteer for a shift)
 - [X] A user can log in with Facebook
 - [X] A user can log in with Google
-- [X] A user can log in with Microsoft

 Volunteering
 ------------